Makenna Webster: Field hockey

 Because the University of Wisconsin does not have a field hockey team, Webster did not play collegiately until 2022, after transferring to Ohio State.
 She played all 19 games of her first season, and was the team's third-leading scorer, with six goals and three assists.
 In 2023, Webster totaled 47 points and had top 10 national rankings in points, goals scored (17), and assists (12).
 During the 2024 season, she led the team with 42 points.
 She became the 11th player to record 100 career points, doing so in just three seasons.
 She was subsequently named the Ohio State Athlete of the Year.
 Webster returned to the team in 2025, where she broke the Ohio State program record for most goals in a game, after scoring 6 goals against Kent State.

 Professional career

 Webster was selected in the third round, seventeenth overall, by the New York Sirens in the 2025 PWHL Draft.
 She was included on the Sirens' 2025 training camp roster.
 Prior to the camp, Webster confirmed that she would not be playing with the team for the 2025–26 season, instead focusing on field hockey in the hopes of representing the U.S. for the 2028 Olympics.
 Sirens GM Pascal Daoust expressed support for her decision and clarified that Webster is planning to join the team in the future.

+On July 23, 2026, Webster signed a three-year contract with the Sirens.